prayerappcnc/mantra-dhyan-privacy-policy/index.md

             <li>
                 <p>Authentication & Account Information</p>
                 <ul>
-                    <li>We use Firebase Authentication for user sign‑up and login.</li>
+                    <li>We use Secure Authentication for user sign‑up and login.</li>
                     <li>Email verification is required to activate accounts.</li>
                     <li>We do not have access to your password.</li>
-                    <li>Passwords are securely managed by Firebase using industry‑standard encryption.</li>
+                    <li>Passwords are securely managed by our authentication tools using industry‑standard encryption.</li>
                 </ul>
             </li>
             <li>